 In addition, we have detailed below the changes in our Workshop Planning & Logistics, Teaching & Delivery Style and Activity Design & Resource Usage designed to minimise the added risk to your staff, students and their families when attending our Covid-Secure Workshops.
 To view and download a print version click HERE. (~575 KB)

 Important changes made in this update:

-• will not travel to or from any region in Tier 3 (Very High) and will rearrange/cancel any affected workshops at no cost to the hosting establishment.
+• will not travel to or from any region designated Tier 3 (Very High) before National Lockdown (05/11/20) until the region has been reappraised.

 • will contact hosts to discuss options if the hosting establishment is in a higher or lower tier region to the TiE team assigned to deliver the workshop.

 Workshop Planning & Logistics

 Thinkers in Education (TiE) will follow the safety procedures and behaviours determined by the host establishment AND in addition:

 1) TiE will never knowingly send team members to your school who are suspected of having Covid-19.
 We will symptom check and monitor the temperature of each team member in the days leading up to the workshop, with a final check on the morning before arrival at your establishment.
 TiE will cancel or reschedule workshops (at no cost to the hosting establishment) should symptoms develop within this period of time.